Instability of rational and polynomial convexity: Introduction and results

-A smooth submanifold in $\C^n$ is called totally real if its tangent spaces contain no complex lines.
+A smooth submanifold in $\C^n$ is called totally real if it is not tangent to any complex line.
 A compact totally real submanifold is polynomially or, respectively, rationally convex if and only if every continuous function on it can be uniformly approximated by polynomials or, respectively, rational functions (see e.g.~\cite[Theorem 1.2.10 and Corollary 6.3.3]{Sto}).

 L{\o}w and Wold~\cite[Corollary 1]{LFW} proved that a $C^1$-small perturbation of a polynomially convex totally real submanifold $M\Subset\C^n$ remains polynomially convex.
 Their argument applies {\it mutatis mutandis\/} to prove that the same holds for rationally convex totally real submanifolds.
 The purpose of this note is to show that these conclusions are no longer true if the perturbations are only $C^\alpha$-small for any H\"older exponent $\alpha<1$ (and the dimension of $M$ is $\ge 2$, see Remark~\ref{dim1}).